Lipschitz decompositions of domains with bilaterally flat boundaries: Introduction

-\end{definition} \begin{definition}[$d$-uniform rectifiability] We say a $d$-Ahlfors regular set $E\subseteq\R^n$ is \textit{$d$-uniformly rectifiable} if $E$ satisfies the BWGL. \end{definition} Using similar methods to those of the proof of Theorem \ref{t:thmB}, we prove an analogue of Theorem \ref{t:thmB} for $d$-uniformly rectifiable sets. \begin{maintheorem} Let $\Omega\subseteq\R^{d+1}$ be a domain with $0\in\partial\Omega$.
-If $\partial\Omega$ is $d$-uniformly rectifiable, then there exists $L(d),A(d)>0$ such that there exists a collection of $L$-Lipschitz graph domains $\{\Omega_j\}_{j\in J_\scL}$ such that conclusions \ref{i:om-subset}, \ref{i:om-cover}, \ref{i:om-bounded-overlap}, and \ref{i:om-surface-measure} (with additional dependence on uniform rectifiability constants) of Theorem \ref{t:thmB} hold. \end{maintheorem} Uniform rectifiability was studied in detail by David and Semmes in \cite{DS93} where connections between the BWGL and numerous other equivalent definitions involving boundedness of singular integral operators, approximation by Lipschitz graphs (the existence of corona decompositions), ``big piece'' parameterizations by Lipschitz maps, and more.
+\end{definition} If $E$ is $(\epsilon,d)$-Reifenberg flat, then $\BWGL(Q,M,\epsilon) = 0$ for all $Q$ and $M$.
+Equation \eqref{e:BWGL-Carleson} is often referred to as a \textit{Carleson packing condition}.
+The following deep theorem says that one could equivalently define a uniformly $d$-rectifiable set as an Ahlfors $d$-regular set that satisfies the BWGL. \begin{theorem}[\cite{DS93} Theorem I.2.4] An Ahlfors $d$-regular set $E\subseteq\R^n$ is \textit{uniformly $d$-rectifiable} if and only if $E$ satisfies the BWGL. \end{theorem} Making use of the characterization in Theorem \ref{t:BWGL}, we use similar methods to those of the proof of Theorem \ref{t:thmB} to prove an analogue of Theorem \ref{t:thmB} for uniformly $d$-rectifiable sets. \begin{maintheorem} Let $\Omega\subseteq\R^{d+1}$ be a domain with $0\in\partial\Omega$.
+If $\partial\Omega$ is uniformly $d$-rectifiable, then there exists $L(d),A(d)>0$ such that there exists a collection of $L$-Lipschitz graph domains $\{\Omega_j\}_{j\in J_\scL}$ such that conclusions \ref{i:om-subset}, \ref{i:om-cover}, \ref{i:om-bounded-overlap}, and \ref{i:om-surface-measure} (with additional dependence on uniform rectifiability constants) of Theorem \ref{t:thmB} hold. \end{maintheorem} Uniform rectifiability was studied in detail by David and Semmes in \cite{DS93} where thea authors explore connections between the BWGL and numerous other equivalent definitions involving boundedness of singular integral operators, approximation by Lipschitz graphs (the existence of corona decompositions), ``big piece'' parameterizations by Lipschitz maps, and more.
 Uniform rectifiability has recently become of interest in the study of harmonic measure and the solvability of the homogeneous Dirichlet problem in rough domains.
-In \cite{AHMMT20}, the authors give a geometric characterization of open sets $\Omega\subseteq\R^{d+1}$ such that there exists $p < \infty$ such that the $L^p(\partial\Omega)$-Dirichlet problem is solvable given the background hypotheses that $\partial\Omega$ is $d$-Ahlfors-David regular and $\Omega$ satisfies the interior corkscrew condition.
-They prove that solvability is equivalent to $\partial\Omega$ being $d$-uniformly rectifiable and $\Omega$ satisfying a quantitative connectivity condition called the weak local John condition.
-A related line of research studies $L^p$ solvability of inhomogeneous problems on rough domains.
-In the course of preparing this work, the author was notified of \cite{MPT22} in which the authors study equivalences of solutions to boundary value problems in rough domains and show that the regularity problem for so-called DKP operators is $L^p$-solvable on certain geometrically nice domains.
-In the course of their study, the authors derive a very similar result to Theorem \ref{t:thmC} with the added assumption that $\Omega$ satisfies the interior corkscrew condition and the added conclusion that the nice approximating domains are adapted to a DKP operator (see Section 4.3 of \cite{MPT22} and see also \cite{MT22} for an earlier version of their construction).
+In \cite{AHMMT20}, the authors give a geometric characterization of open sets $\Omega\subseteq\R^{d+1}$ such that there exists $p < \infty$ such that the $L^p(\partial\Omega)$-Dirichlet problem is solvable given the background hypotheses that $\partial\Omega$ is Ahlfors $d$-regular and $\Omega$ satisfies the interior corkscrew condition.
+They prove that solvability is equivalent to $\partial\Omega$ being uniformly $d$-rectifiable and $\Omega$ satisfying a quantitative connectivity condition called the weak local John condition.